maidsafe/rfcs/text/0000-low-level-api/0000-low-level-api.md

 /// _is_encrypted_: If data needs to be encrypted.
 /// _data_: Actual data to be stored in StructuredData.
 /// _size_: Size of actual data to be stored in StructuredData.
-/// _sd_: If successful StructuredData will be given via this handle.
+/// _o_sd_: If successful StructuredData will be given via this handle.
 /// **return-value**: Non-zero in case of error giving the error-code.
 #[no_mangle]
 pub unsafe extern "C" fn struct_data_create(type_tag: u64,